-The Pre-Action Protocol for Personal Injury Claims sets certain standards which a prospective party to a personal injury claim is expected to observe before Court proceedings are issued.
-The Protocol encourages the parties to exchange information at an early stage and to consider using a form of alternative dispute resolution.
+The Pre-Action Protocol for Personal Injury Claims sets certain standards which the parties to a personal injury claim are expected to observe before formal court proceedings are issued.
+The Protocol encourages the parties to exchange information at an early stage and to consider using a form of alternative dispute resolution to settle the claim.

-When does the Pre-Action Protocol for Personal Injury Claims apply?
+When does the Protocol for personal injury claims apply?

 What are the requirements of the Pre-Action Protocol for Personal Injury Claims?